KnowageLabs/Knowage-Documentation/functionalities-guide/Chart/ka_user_chart.rst

     Create a new document.

 You will be asked to fill in the form.
 We give an example in :numref:`documentdetailschart`.The fields marked with an asterisk are mandatory.
 Select the Chart type and engine.
 Choose the dataset with which you want to manage your analysis.
 Use the magnifier to choose among the available datasets.
-Remember to pick out in which folder you want your chart to be stored (see Figure 6.34) and finally save.
+Remember to pick out in which folder you want your chart to be stored (see :numref:`selectfolderforchart`) and finally save.

 .. _documentdetailschart:
 .. figure:: media/image132.png

     Document Details.

+.. _selectfolderforchart:
 .. figure:: media/image133.png

     Select the folder in which you want your chart to be saved.